aksommerville/sevensauces/README.md

 - - [ ] Machine gun
 - - [ ] Spell of darkness
 - - [ ] Cat
-- [x] Bring in existing music:
-- - candy_apple
-- - watcher_of_pots
-- - bowlful_of_moonlight
-- - doors_open_at_sundown
 - [ ] An eighth bonus quest: Rescue the Princess.
 No sauce for winning, but the Princess will show up as a customer.
-- - That way, we have a max of 320 instead of 319 -- exactly the capacity we can render.
+- - That way, we have a max of 23 instead of 22 -- exactly the capacity we can render.

 ## Notes re starting over